ajthor/socks/README.md

 SOCKS is a suite of algorithms for stochastic optimal control using kernel methods.

-It runs on top of [OpenAI Gym](https://gym.openai.com), and comes with several classic controls Gym environments.
+It runs alongside [OpenAI Gym](https://gym.openai.com), and comes with several classic controls Gym environments.
 In addition, it can integrate with many pre-existing Gym environments.